Halsys/Radix-Password-Check/ReadMe.md

 #### Time spent

-I spent about a half-an-hour working on this script.
+I spent about three hours working on this script.
 I also made a JSON file with additional time information in no particular format... because I can... it's under "TimeTable.json".